How DataBank improved employee satisfaction score by 16% and increased employee recognition by 2800%

 Employee recognition and reward, employee communications, employee surveys, employee discounts

-DataBank has a dispersed workforce, with the majority of their staff working in the data center facilities across the country and Europe, and others working from home due to the pandemic.
+DataBank has a dispersed workforce, with the majority of its staff working in the data center facilities across the country and Europe, and others working from home due to the pandemic.
 Breaking down silos and maintaining a coherent and consistent culture became key, especially when people weren’t able to collaborate or connect in-person after the latest acquisition which caused DataBank to triple in size.
 Building a culture of appreciation that was tied to the company’s goals became a priority.

 Prior to working with Reward Gateway, the team at DataBank didn’t have a formal recognition program in place and with hundreds of new employees joining the team, it was time to bring everyone together with a centralized tool that connected people to one another, the values and the culture.